Paying off your debt

 Are you receiving all the income you’re entitled to?
 Are you paying too much tax?
 Check your tax code by contacting your local tax office.
-Check with your local Benefits Agency office or Citizens Advice Bureau whether there are any social security benefits you could claim, such as Tax Credits.
+Check with your local Benefits Agency office or Citizens Advice whether there are any social security benefits you could claim, such as Tax Credits.
 If you already receive benefits, check that you are getting your correct entitlement.
 Are you due a council tax rebate or Housing Benefit?
 Can you claim credit protection insurance on any of your loans?

 Extortionate credit (e.g. loan ‘sharks’)